Gamefist/Skuddbot-v2-wiki/Minigames/blackjack.md

 # Blackjack
 {% hint style="warning" %}
-This page contains features that have not yet been released!
-Features mentioned on this page may not be final.
+This page contains features that are currently released in **BETA** they may or may not work, and may change at any time!
 {% endhint %}

 ## Introduction